Wisdom: Plato and Aristotle

 Aristotle saw phronesis as essential for ethical living, arguing that virtuous actions require both knowledge and experience.
 This concept of practical wisdom later influenced virtue ethics and modern discussions of decision-making.

+Roman philosophy

+In Roman philosophy, wisdom (sapientia) was regarded as the virtue of the Stoic sage.
+Cicero and Seneca viewed wisdom as self-discipline and rational living, essential for achieving inner tranquility (ataraxia).

 Medieval and Renaissance thought

 In the Medieval period, wisdom was often linked to divine revelation and theology.
 Augustine of Hippo (354–430 CE) viewed wisdom as knowledge aligned with God's eternal truth, distinguishing it from mere worldly intelligence.
 He argued that true wisdom (sapientia) comes from knowing and loving God, contrasting it with human knowledge (scientia), which concerns temporal matters.

 Thomas Aquinas built upon Aristotle's distinction between theoretical and practical wisdom, incorporating it into Christian theology.
 He argued that wisdom (sapientia) is the highest intellectual virtue, guiding reason toward ultimate truth and divine understanding.
 Aquinas distinguished between natural wisdom, which humans acquire through reason, and supernatural wisdom, which comes through divine revelation.

 During the Renaissance, humanist thinkers such as Erasmus and Montaigne emphasized the role of self-reflection and skepticism in wisdom, challenging dogmatic reliance on authority.
 Montaigne, in his Essays, proposed that true wisdom lies in acknowledging uncertainty and maintaining intellectual humility.
 The Renaissance emphasis on human reason and critical inquiry laid the groundwork for early modern philosophical discussions of wisdom.